 It started out as a desire to teach.
 To use his talents to help someone else help others.
 And during the week of April 10th-15th, 2016, that is just what he did.

 Dr. Jordan Stanley first traveled to Guatemala with Refuge International in February 2008.
 Since that time, he has made one or two trips a year to help those in need, some of the most impoverished people in this hemisphere.
 Each of his three daughters, Katheryn, Victoria and Gabrielle, have gone with their father to work in the Refuge International clinics where he is such an integral part.

 On one visit, there was a small boy with a fracture who needed a pin put in his broken bone.
-Refuge did not have any pins with them, so Dr. Stanley, along with Ed Bebensee, a machinist who has been traveling with Refuge for the last 13 years, made a pin, sterilized it, and helped this young boy regain use of his arm.
+Refuge did not have any pins with them, so Dr. Stanley, along with Ed Bebensee, a machinist who has been traveling with Refuge for over a decade, made a pin, sterilized it, and helped this young boy regain use of his arm.